vishalbajpaidev/ssr-react-router4/README.md

 ]

 ```
-## Note:

 There are two way to dispatch actions in server,
 - Parallel:
+  - if you push action in loadData key like:
+loadData:[getBannerData] // It will run your all actions in Parallel
 - Sequential:

-if you push action in loadData key like:
-loadData:[getBannerData] // It will run your all actions in Parallel
-- You can run your actionss in Sequential way when API response are dependent on each other
+  - You can run your actionss in Sequential way, when API response are dependent on each other.
+  - loadData:[{actionName:getHomeContent,priority:1}]
+  - You must need to set priority for all sequential actions.
 ## Example

 ```js